kubeshop/tracetest/README.md

 curl -L https://raw.githubusercontent.com/kubeshop/tracetest/main/setup.sh | bash -s
 ```

-> :gear: you can customize your Tracetest installation.
+> :gear: To customize your Tracetest installation.
 Go to our [installation guide](https://kubeshop.github.io/tracetest/installing/) for more information.

 The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes and is done with via a Helm command.
 After installing, take a look at the
 [Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and